September 11, Monday Little Current to a bay in the North Channel

 Later, when we crossed a channel that came up from Lake Huron we were hit broadside with larger swells and we bounced around a bit.
 One of the reasons for the swells is that our boat was moving back to our original destination because we had be called on a rescue mission!

-The Coast Guard put out a call for anyone on the North Channel (us and not many others) that a metal rowboat was drifting toward Blind River and needed help.
+The Coast Guard put out a call for anyone on the North Channel (us and not many others in September) that a metal rowboat was drifting toward Blind River and needed help.
 Dirk responded, since the river was 12 miles away from us, which is hour and a half at our speed.
 The Coast Guard asked to change direction and head there in case the Coast Guard boat was delayed, even though we were pretty far away.
 The CG gave us the latitude and longitude, but after we did some research the numbers didn’t make sense based on where we were.
 When we asked for them again the latitude and longitude destination was 3 hours away!
 Never-the-less he asked that we continue the course and we did.
 About 10 minutes later we got the “nevermind” call – their rescue boat had found the troubled boat.
 In all it was about 45 minutes of going in the wrong direction, but in case of emergency we’d hope someone would do that for us as well.

 We arrived at our anchorage a little after 6pm – a old lumber town with docks and a breakwater, but no information about the docks, so we chose to drop anchor.
 It was a lovely, calm way to end the day.

 The first photo was around sunset.
 The next two around sunrise.